 What’s the takeaway from these industry-wide regulatory and class action proceedings?
-As one of our co-publishers was quoted in a March 28, 2016 article reported at the end of this update: “A business acts at its peril if it fails to properly structure and document the independent contractor relationship.
+As the publisher of this blog was quoted in a March 28, 2016 article reported at the end of this update: “A business acts at its peril if it fails to properly structure and document the independent contractor relationship.
 That may seem like it’s just dotting your ‘i’s and crossing your ‘t’s, but many of the factors looked at by the courts are counter-intuitive.
 Most companies don’t even get close to doing it right.
 Even large companies like FedEx and Uber have had trouble getting it right, and their own documents have been used against them in misclassification lawsuits, sometimes at great expense.”
-While there is no simple answer, the co-publishers of this blog suggest how to do so in our White Paper on how to minimize the risks of independent contractor misclassification.
+While there is no simple answer, the publisher of this blog suggests how to do so in his White Paper on how to minimize the risks of independent contractor misclassification.

 In the Courts (5 cases)

 - INSURANCE AGENTS GAIN CLASS CERTIFICATION IN ERISA IC MISCLASSIFICATION CASE.
 An Ohio federal district court granted class certification in a class action lawsuit by insurance agents alleging that as a result of being misclassified as independent contractors by American Family Insurance Group, the agents were denied benefits to which they were allegedly entitled to as employees under the company’s ERISA-governed insurance and retirement plans.
 There were three proposed classes that were certified in this case, two relating to termination benefits and one relating to health, dental, life, and disability benefits.
 Jammal v.
 American Family Insurance Group, No. 13-cv-00437-DCN (N.D.
 Ohio Mar.
 2, 2016).